sarapeddy/ts2vec-with-decomposition-in-trend-and-error/README.md

 | gpu | The gpu no. used for training and inference (defaults to 0) |
 | eval | Whether to perform evaluation after training |

-(For descriptions of more arguments, run `python train.py -h`.)

-After training and evaluation, the trained encoder, output and evaluation metrics can be found in `training/DatasetName__RunName_Date_Time/`.
+After training and evaluation, the trained encoder, output and evaluation metrics can be found in `training/forecasting/<mode>/DatasetName__RunName_Date_Time/`.